animeshbaranawal/qureAI-caseStudy/qureai-pwa/README.md

 3. Image: Shows the image which was selected
 4. Display: Shows the inference data as horizontal bar chart.

-Using Docker to get the server up
+Using Docker to get the react app up
 ----------------------------------------
 Ensure that docker and docker-compose are setup on your system.